FanPoints/server-js/docs/errorHandling.md

 # Error Handling

 Every operation on the `FanPointsClient` returns a promise with the result of the operation.

+## Missing Configuration

+If the client is not properly configured, the promise is rejected with an `Error` error.

+## Request Errors

-If the operation fails, the promise is rejected with an `RequestError` error.
+If an operation fails, the promise is rejected with an `RequestError` error.
 The `RequestError` object contains an attribute `errors` that is an array of the specific error codes that occurred during the operation:

 ```typescript
 import { createClient } from '@fanpoints/client-js';